tanmayseth23/Api_Assignment/README.md

 7. once the tests are run successfully ,run the below command allure serve allure-results
-8. The report should Auto open using the browser or use allure open command
+8. The report should Auto open using the browser or use allure open command Note - Make sure to run the SDET-Assignment project which includes dev code before running the tests